-At mile 10 you will turn right (E) towards the spectacular Sandia Mountains.
-After 3.1 miles you will make a U turn and retrace your steps on the Paseo del Bosque Trail, through Huning Castle Neighborhood, Central Ave (Route 66) and back to the finish line at Civic Plaza.
+At mile 10, Marathoners and Relay Marathoners will turn right (E) towards the spectacular Sandia Mountains.
+After 3.1 miles you will make a U-turn and retrace your steps on the Paseo del Bosque Trail, back to the finish line at Civic Plaza.

-Starting Line: 3rd St. and Marquette All Events
+Starting Line: 3rd Street and Tijeras – All Events

-Finish Line: Third Street between Tijeras and Marquette All Events
+Finish Line: 3rd Street, between Tijeras and Marquette – All Events

 MARATHON RELAY TRANSITION POINTS: